Lisa Wexler: Legal career

 During law school, Wexler worked for the Real Estate Finance Division of the New York State Attorney General.
 Immediately after law school, Wexler joined the law firm of Milbank, Tweed, Hadley & McCloy as an associate.
 In 1987, Wexler established her own law firm, originally based in Irvington, New York and later in Westport, CT.
 Primary areas of practice included contracts, commercial and residential real estate, and trusts, estates and probate matters.
 In 2013, in a special election, Wexler won a contested election for Probate Judge for District 50, Westport/Weston for a one-year term.
 She ran unopposed in 2014 and is currently serving a four-year term.

-Lisa Wexler is currently serving, by legislative appointment, on the Connecticut Juvenile Justice Policy Oversight Committee ("JJPOC") Commission for Juvenile Justice, a committee authorized by statute to report to the legislature on recommendations to reform the Connecticut juvenile justice system.
+Lisa Wexler is currently serving on the Connecticut Juvenile Justice Policy Oversight Committee ("JJPOC") Commission for Juvenile Justice, a committee authorized by statute to report to the legislature on recommendations to reform the Connecticut juvenile justice system.
 She is serving her third year on the committee.

 Lisa Wexler also served on the Westport Planning and Zoning Commission from 1997-1999 and was elected to the Westport Zoning Board of Appeals, serving from 1999–2003.